DEVSENSE/phptools-docs/docs/vscode/Editor/formatting.md

 ### Custom Code Style

 Use `php.format.rules.*` settings to configure the formatter to behave as you wish.
-For detailed list of formatting options, either open the Settings Editor (`Ctrl+,`) and type `php format` in the Search bar or see our documentation page [HERE](customize-formatting).
+For a detailed list of formatting options, either open the Settings Editor (`Ctrl+,`) and type `php format` in the Search bar or see our documentation page [HERE](customize-formatting).

 ## HTML, JS and CSS Formatting